-In preparing articles for submission to the Journal of Teaching in Physical Education, authors must follow the Publication Manual of the American Psychological Association (6th ed., 2010).
-Note that the 7th edition is available and JTPE will be transitioning to the newest edition in the coming months.
-In the meantime, we ask authors to continue using the 6th edition.
-Manuscript guidelines are listed next, followed by specific guidelines for Monographs and Research Notes.
+In preparing articles for submission to the Journal of Teaching in Physical Education, authors must follow the Publication Manual of the American Psychological Association (7th ed., 2020).

 All articles must include an abstract of 100–150 words typed on a separate page along with three to six key words not used in the title.
 When submitting, you will be prompted to fill in the abstract in a specific box.
 Please also include the abstract in the manuscript file that is uploaded.
 JTPE editorial personnel request that a structured abstract format is used that includes labeling the following sections within the abstract paragraph: Purpose, Method, Results, and Discussion/Conclusion.
 Non-traditional papers (e.g., photovoice, reviews, position papers) may use other labeling systems.

 The entire manuscript must be double-spaced.
 Line numbers should be inserted, continuous throughout the text, to facilitate the review process.

 Tables must be prepared using Microsoft Word’s table-formatting functions.

 Manuscript length should not exceed 28 pages, including references, tables, and figures.